 Still, defaulting on the unsecured personal loan could prove bad for the borrower.
 Yes, the lender can not take away the collateral, but they have several other recourses available.

-- Secondly, the lender can sue the borrower for recovery of his loan money.
+- Secondly, the lender can sue the borrower to recover his loan money.

 - Thirdly, the lender can report about the borrowers’ default to the credit bureaus.
-Such an action from the lender could tarnish the image, as well as reduce the credit score of the borrower.
-And it adversely hits the chances of borrower to get further loans.
+Such an action from the lender could tarnish the image and reduce the borrower’s credit score.
+And it adversely hits the chances of borrowers to get further loans.

 Unsecured Personal Loans: Who Should Go For It?